Has your ELK stack fallen over one too many times? We can help - click here to see how >>

 Even after you spend months setting up your data lake, it will often be years before it grows large enough and becomes sufficiently well integrated with your data analytics tools and workflows to deliver real value.

-4. Immature Data Security and Governance
+4. Immature Governance and Security

 Conventional cloud data platforms are good at storing data, but not so good at securing it and enforcing data governance rules.
 You’ll need to graft on security and governance.
-That translates to even more time, money and management headache.
+That translates to even more time, money and management headaches.

-5. Lack of Skills
+5. Problematic Data Skills

 Engineers with real expertise in setting up and managing data lakes aren’t exactly a dime a dozen.
 In fact, there is an ongoing skills shortage for both data scientists and data engineers.
-Things may get better over time as more people specialize in these fields, but don’t expect rapid change on this front anytime soon.

 Data is growing faster than compute power.
 This means that data lakes are getting bigger and bigger, but the computers required to host and manage them aren’t getting more powerful at the same rate.